We found 7 internists who accept Humana Bronze 6450/HMO Premier near Watkinsville, GA.

-Dr. Patrick Willis works as a general internist in Athens, GA.
-Dr. Willis attended medical school at Georgia Regents University, Medical College of Georgia.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Mary Kim's medical specialty is general internal medicine.
+Dr. Kim graduated from Medical College of Georgia.
+She has a 4.5 out of 5 star average patient rating.
+She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.